vipul-8840/Striver_SDE_Sheet/README.md

 - `BinarySearch/BinarySear.cpp`: Contains the implementation of the `search` function which performs binary search on a sorted array.
 - `BinarySearch/FlorSorted.cpp`: Contains the implementation of the `findFloor` function which finds the floor of a given number in a sorted array.
 - `BinarySearch/SearchInsert.cpp`: Contains the implementation of the `searchInsert` function which finds the index of a target value in a sorted array or the index where it should be inserted.
+- `BinarySearch/firstLastOcc.cpp`: Contains the implementation of the `searchRange` function which finds the first and last occurrence of a target value in a sorted array.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`